KelvCodes/Music-Player/README.md

 ---

 ## 🌟 Features
-- **🤣 Random Memes** – Fetches memes from an API for endless laughs.
+-  **🎵 Fetch Songs via API** – Stream any song dynamically using an API.
 - **🎨 Stylish UI** – Simple, modern, and responsive design
 - **⚡ Instant Load** – Click a button, get a meme—super fast!
 - **📱 Fully Responsive** – Works smoothly on all devices.